Tŷ Pawb

-Tŷ Pawb ([tɨ pau̯b]; lit. 'everybody's house') is a multi-purpose centre in Wrexham, Wales.
-It serves as a venue for arts, cultural and community events, as well as being a market, art gallery and museum.
+Tŷ Pawb ([tɨ pau̯b]; lit. 'everybody's house') is an arts centre in Wrexham, Wales.
+It serves as a venue for arts, cultural and community events, as well as being a market and art gallery.
 A redevelopment of the former Wrexham People's Market (Marchnad y Bobl) between Chester Street and Market Street in Wrexham city centre, the community centre opened on 2 April 2018.
 It provides exhibitions, a gallery, a food court, small stage concerts and live events, as well as a market space for local traders and the relocation of Oriel Wrecsam.
 A multi-storey car park is located on top of Tŷ Pawb, on the building's upper floors.

 Overview

 The building contains art galleries (Gallery 1 and Gallery 2), market stalls, performance space (including a 104-seat theatre), a learning centre, cafés, bars, studios and meeting rooms.
 It is one of the top venues for contemporary visual art and applied arts in Wales.